univention/univention-corporate-server/doc/release-notes/index.rst

 =====================

 Also verify that you have sufficient disk space available for the update.
-A standard installation requires a minimum of 6-10 GB of disk space.
-The update requires approximately 1-2 GB additional disk space to download and install the packages, depending on the size of the existing installation.
+A standard installation requires a minimum of FIXME GB of disk space.
+The update requires approximately FIXME GB additional disk space to download and install the packages, depending on the size of the existing installation.

 .. _relnotes-console-for-update: